TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 <br/>
 <p></p>

-## PREPARING your OS for larger docker images (required for immich)
+## PREPARING your OS for larger docker images (required for immich on Debian OS)

 Check what your var directory is set up with
 ```